 Now let’s know the key differences between dynamic and positive displacement compressors.

+Let’s see what are the basic formula of compressor capacity and how it is calculated.
 Compressor capacity is calculated in terms of FAD, that is Free Air Delivery and it is stated at actual conditions.

 It is expressed, as Q